learn-co-students/ruby-project-alt-guidelines-nyc01-seng-ft-042020/README_Assignment_Portal.md

 4) Update an existing assignment
 5) Delete an existing assignment

-*Please be mindful of your spelling when you are typing out names
+*Please be mindful of your spelling as you use the application

 I hope this platform will better support you to have a successful academic year!